 Matthew 1:1-17 and Luke 3:23-38 both list long family genealogies in order to prove that Jesus was descended from David via Joseph, however, the authors appear to have actually made the details up.
 Luke's genealogy is completely different to Matthew's, giving 43 generations of sons from David to Joseph (in contrast to Matthew's 28) and using an entirely different set of names.
 It was tradition only to list family members that are thought important... but surely they would have at least picked one in common?
 The lists are a very tedious read and are dubious historically, which makes me wonder if 1 Timothy 1:4 was a warning against them!
 1 Timothy 1:4 says: "nor to give heed to fables and endless genealogies, that cause questions rather than the building up of God that is in faith" (Young's Literal Translation).

-The language used in the Bible indicates that this element of the story was taken from Zoroastrianism, as the magi are given Zoroastrian titles and bear the same gifts as stated in Zoroastrian myth.
+So where did this story come from?
+It so happens that we can trace its source.
+The language used in the Bible, such as the 3 Wise Men (magi) being called 'Star Readers' in Matthew 2:1, indicates that this element of the story was taken from Zoroastrianism, as the magi are given Zoroastrian titles and bear the same gifts as stated in Zoroastrian myths.
+So, like other stories surrounding Jesus's birth, the stories are actually copies of older stories, merely with Jesus's name being used instead of the original.

 “Surely there would have been a record of Herod's slaughter of innocent children - had that really happened.
 The Jewish scholars Philo (c.50) and Josephus (c.
 93) described Herod as murderous and killing some family members to keep them from challenging his throne.
 Yet neither mentions the slaughter of the innocents.”

 “Christmas is a multicultural, multi-religious festival.
 It combines sun worship, polytheism, pagan nature religions, Christianity and other myths and traditions.
-When Christians complain it is too pagan, or when lay folk complain it is too religious, or when both groups complain it is too commercial, they are all in need of realizing that Christmas is a commercial fusion of nature-based festivals.
-Agents of the Politically Correct complain it is too culturally or religiously homogenous.
-In reality, the date of the 25th accords with Sun Worship thousands of years old, the Christmas tree and some of the decorations are pagan, the Nativity stories are pagan, Mithraistic, Roman and Christian.
-In addition to all of its rich history, Christmas has now become largely a secular holiday and a commercial enterprise with many tacky, mass-produced, plastic and branded items such as Santa Claus's red uniform, designed by Coca Cola.
-The non-religious can celebrate the commercial and social event, Christians can pretend Christmas has something to do with Christ, pagans can celebrate nature, and all can be happy.
-The critics largely concentrate of the portions of Christmas they don't like, and claim that those portions ruin the rest of it.
-As long as no-one tries to "capture the flag" and exclude others - and as long as councils
+When Christians complain it is too pagan, or when lay folk complain it is too religious, or when both groups complain it is too commercial, then they are all in need of realizing that Christmas is a commercial fusion of diverse nature-based festivals.
+The date of the 25th accords with Sun Worship thousands of years old, the Christmas tree and some of the decorations are pagan, the Nativity stories are pagan, Mithraistic, Roman and Christian.

-The paganism inherent in Christmas, such as decorating trees, is warned against in the Bible; and there are no Christian birthday celebrations in the Bible either.
-These, combined with the fact that early Christians celebrated Christmas in April or May until it was changed to match with 25th of December, a major pagan holiday.
-Emperor Constantine, who effected this switch, done so in order to harmonize Christianity with paganism.
-It is almost certain that Christians should not attempt to celebrate Jesus' birthday, and they certainly shouldn't do so at Christmas.”
+The main outstanding issue in the West is the Christian assertion that Christmas has something to do with the Christian figure of Christ or his birthday.
+These elements should be disclaimed.
+Firstly, the paganism inherent in Christmas, such as decorating trees, is warned against in the Bible (Jeremiah 10:2-4).
+Second, there are no Christian birthday celebrations in the Bible.
+Thirdly, early Christians celebrated Christ's birthday in April or May - it was only changed to match with 25th of December, a major pagan holiday, by Emperor Constantine, in order to harmonize Christianity with paganism.
+It is certain that Christians should not attempt to celebrate Jesus' birthday, and they certainly shouldn't do so at Christmas.

 The Bible (NIV).
 The NIV is the best translation for accuracy whilst maintaining readability.
 Multiple authors, a compendium of multiple previously published books.
 I prefer to take quotes from the NIV but where I quote the Bible en masse I must quote from the KJV because it is not copyrighted, whilst the NIV is.
 [Book Review]